paritytech/xcm-docs/src/fundamentals/multilocation/README.md

 ### Hierarchical structure
 Locations in XCM are hierarchical; some places in consensus are wholly encapsulated within other places in consensus.
-A parachain of Polkadot exists wholly within the overall Polkadot consensus and we call it an interior location.
+A parachain of Polkadot exists wholly within the overall Polkadot consensus; we call this an interior location.
 Or a pallet exists wholly within a parachain or relay chain.
 Putting it more strictly, say we have two consensus systems, A and B.
 If any change in A implies a change in B, then we say A is interior to B.